 Truffles have a fairly short shelf life and should be eaten as soon as possible to enjoy at their best, accordingly, we typically get our truffles from ground to customer in under 24 or 48 hours.
 Knowing how to care for truffles is important to look after them.
 They will keep for 1 - 2 weeks if looked after carefully, however the aroma and flavour will halve in about 5 days.
 Truffles are typically more than 70% water and will naturally lose 2 or 3 % of their body weight per day (moisture).
 If you wait too long, they will rot or dry-out.

 - Remove your truffles from all of the packaging when they arrive with you.

-- Place them in an airtight container (Tupperware box or glass jar) lined with kitchen towel.
+- Place them in an airtight container (Tupperware box, glass jar, zip-loc bag) wrapped in kitchen towel.
 Close the lid tightly and put it in the warmest part of the fridge (generally the top-shelf).
 The use of a sealed container is to prevent the truffle aroma from infusing everything else – “Truffle butter: good.
 Truffled milk: not so much!“

 - Check them daily, wipe away any condensation that collects inside the container and change the kitchen towel.